146th Illinois Infantry Regiment: Service

 The 146th Illinois Infantry was organized at Camp Butler, Illinois, and mustered into Federal service on September 18, 1864, for a one-year enlistment.
-The 146th served in garrisons in Illinois.
+The regiment were sent to various locations in Illinois such as Brighton, Quincy and Jacksonville, performing guard duty on drafted men and substitutes.
+The remaining companies were assigned to guard duty at Camp Butler, Illinois.

 The regiment was mustered out of service on July 5, 1865.

 Total strength and casualties

 The regiment suffered 38 enlisted men who died of disease for a total of 38 fatalities.